facebookarchive/hack-langspec/spec/20-namespaces.md

 scripts are combined into the same program, the namespace is considered the merger of its individual contributions.

-The scope of the non-*compound-statement* form of *namespace-definition* runs until the end of the script, or until the lexically next *namespace-definition*, whichever comes first.
-The scope of the *compound-statement* form is the *compound-statement*.
+In the "semicolon" form of *namespace-definition* the given namespace extends until the end of the script, or until the lexically next *namespace-definition*, whichever comes first.
+In the *declaration-list* form the namespace extends from the opening brace to the closing brace.

 **Examples**